sc1341/InstagramOSINT/README.md

 2. `python3 main.py --username USERNAME`

+Please note that InstagramOSINT.py is for importing as python module, this is for use in custom applications and not to be run from the command line

 # Output

 The output format is a dict/json inside of a txt file in the directory created for the profile that you scanned

+# API InstagramOSINT.py Usage

+This is useful when trying to apply this codebase to any projects.
+The API is really simple to use and uses python features to make it easier to use such as indexing

+Examples:

+`from InstagramOSINT import *`
+`instagram = InstagramOSINT(username='USERNAMEHERE')`
+`print(instagram.profile_data)`
+`print(instagram['Username'])`
+`instagram.print_profile_data()`
+`instagram.save_data()`
+`instagram.scrape_posts()`

 # Disclaimer

-I, and any creator or contributer, are not responsible for anything you do with this tool that could be considered illegal.
+I am not responsible for anything you do with this tool that could be considered illegal.
 Do not break the law!